zeroc-ice/ice-builder-gradle/README.md

 ### Project Layout

-The Ice Builder plugin assumes the project layout shown below.
+The Ice Builder plugin assumes the following project layout:

 | Directory      | Meaning                                     |
 | -------------- | ------------------------------------------- |
 | src/main/slice | Location of your project's Slice files.     |

-The default layout can be changed using the source set `srcDir` property described below.
+This default layout can be changed with the property `srcDir`, described below.

 ### Convention Properties